documentation

 For KRaft, the examples show a combined mode configuration, where for each cluster the broker and controller run on the same server.
 Currently, combined mode is not intended for production use but is shown here to simplify the tutorial.
 If you want to run controllers and brokers on separate servers, use KRaft in isolated mode.
 To learn more, see KRaft Overview and Kraft mode under Configure Confluent Platform for production.

-Configure Kafka brokers, controllers, and ZooKeeper files¶
+Configure Kafka brokers and controllers¶

 Create and update configuration files as shown below.
 A summary of server configurations and files is provided at the end of this document for reference.